 The college leadership promotes decentralization and participative management through discussions and interactions with faculty, staff, members of various committees, and students.
 As members of numerous committees teachers, staff, and students play the role of a participatory character.
 This contributes to enhancing institutional effectiveness.
 In both statutory and nonstatutory committees, discussions and decisions are made, and faculty members actively participate in the administration of both academic and developmental activities.
-Regular HODs and committees participate in the decision-making process.
-Financial activities are ensured by the delegation of tasks to HODs, Bursars, and IQAC.
+Regular HoDs and committees participate in the decision-making process.
+Financial activities are ensured by the delegation of tasks to HoDs, Bursars, and IQAC.
 The most prominent and impressive instances of decentralization and participatory management are from the Management of Cultural Activities.
 The institution works to ensure each student evolves holistically.
-The participation in the University Cultural Festival "Youth Festival" event of the university offers venues for showcasing hidden, original, and unique artistic talent.
-Students participate in a variety of events including dance, music, skits, mime, one-act plays, debates, etc. The institutions head, teachers, employees, and students formed a committee with the help of subcommittees for various events.
+Participation in the University Cultural Festival "Inter College Youth Festival" event of the university offers venues for showcasing hidden, original, and unique artistic talent.
+Students participate in a variety of events including dance, music, instrumental performances, one-act plays, debates, elocution competitions, painting competitions etc. The institutions head, teachers, employees, and students form a committee with the help of subcommittees for various events.
 Each subcommittee had a sufficient number of teachers, staff, and students in order to promote decentralization and participatory administration, and they are given autonomy to make decisions about how to handle specified situations.
-All designates involved in the college's development, from the College Governing Council to the staff and students, have a part to play.
-The development of the institution has been aided by their participation and collaboration in developing and putting into effect decision-making policies for academic and administrative matters through a variety of groups and committees.
+All designates involved in the colleges development, the staff and students, have a part to play.
+The development of the institution has been aided by their participation and collaboration in developing and putting into effect decision-making policies for academic and administrative matters through a variety of committees.
 Donors to the institution and members of the student council participate in sensitive decision-making processes as well, decentralizing the power and managing the organization with the involvement of all stakeholders.
 The institution places a strong emphasis on decentralisation while aiming for equal opportunity.
 The operation of each committee has been given particular duties to meet the needs of the institution.
 The management committee and college governing council make up the institutions management.
 The Principal, Heads of the Departments, teaching and non-teaching faculty, and student union members focus on fostering the development of the Institution by sharing responsibilities, participating in its growth, and acting in accordance with its goals and objectives.